 Webinar: What Youth Justice Leaders Should Know About Medicaid

-On Tuesday, July 29, the Annie E. Casey Foundation will host a webinar, What Youth Justice Leaders Should Know About Medicaid.
-The session will provide guidance on using Medicaid to support youth — under age 21 — involved in the justice system from prevention and diversion through incarceration and reentry.
+On Tuesday, July 29, the Annie E. Casey Foundation hosted What Youth Justice Leaders Should Know About Medicaid.
+The session provided guidance on using Medicaid to support youth — under age 21 — involved in the justice system from prevention and diversion through incarceration and reentry.

-The webinar is designed for leaders and staff who work with youth involved in the justice system, including those employed by:
+The webinar was designed for leaders and staff who work with youth involved in the justice system, including those employed by:

 - community-based organizations;